 When Dimple Kapadia and superstar Rajesh Khanna tied the knot, it was a wedding that stayed in everyone's mind for a long time.
-Keeping true to the most prefered bridal outfit of those days, Dimple too opted for a saree.
+Keeping true to the most preferred bridal outfit of those days, Dimple too opted for a saree.
 Dimple's bridal jewellery definitely stood out, and it was her stunning nath that took the centre stage!

 Raveena, who was known for her whirlwind romance with Akshay Kumar, tied the knot with producer, Anil Thadani, in 2004.
 She too stuck to traditional Indian colours, but what stood out of her whole look was a full-sleeves choli.
 Given that the wedding took place in winters, it seemed like a smart decision, and a style statement for other brides to steal as well.
 She also wore a Punjabi chooda, and a deep red lip colour that looked stunning on her fair skin.

-Aishwarya wore a traditional, golden yellow Kanjeevaram saree on her D-day, complete with Swarovski crystals and gold threadwork.
+Aishwarya wore a traditional, golden yellow Kanjeevaram saree on her D-day, complete with Swarovski crystals and gold thread work.
 The bridal saree was designed by Neeta Lulla.
-She kept her hair braided, and covered with flowers.
+She kept her hair braided and covered with flowers.
 She wore 22 karat gold jewellery, which included a gold and emerald armband.

 This is one couple whose relationship status, both before and after marriage, has given enough fodder to the rumour mills.
 But, keeping all aside, when this dusky Bengali beauty tied the knot with Ranvir Shorey, she made a resplendent bride.
-She chose to wear her grandmother's traditional gold jewellery, which matched with her golden bridal outfit.
+She chose to wear her grandmother's traditional gold jewellery, which matched her golden bridal outfit.

 The much-in-love couple, Genelia and Riteish Deshmukh, tied the knot on February 3, 2012.
 For the Maharashtrian wedding, Genelia wore a bridal saree, designed by the Bollywood brides' favourite designer, Neeta Lulla.
-The saree had a gold kundan border.
+The saree had a gold Kundan border.
 Traditional Maharashtrian jewellery completed Genelia's wedding day look.

 The elder daughter of yesteryear superstars Hema Malini and Dharmendra, wore a bright red and gold lehenga, designed by Neeta Lulla, for her D-day.
 Her lehenga was made by combining three heavy Kanjeevaram sarees, which were specially ordered from South India.
-The dress was complemented by heavy traditional Temple jewellery in gold.
+The dress was complemented by heavy traditional temple jewellery in gold.

-Aamna looked as stunning as ever when she donned a bridal look that simply left her fans (and, we are sure, her fiance too!) floored.
-With stunning colour combination of red, orange and gold in her lehenga choli, Aamna opted for traditional gold bridal jewellery.
+Aamna looked as stunning as ever when she donned a bridal look that simply left her fans (and, we are sure, her fiancé too!) floored.
+With a stunning colour combination of red, orange and gold in her lehenga choli, Aamna opted for traditional gold bridal jewellery.
 And, with chooda and kalire, she looked like a true Punjabi bride.